 Explore the Okavango Delta by mokoro

 You can’t visit Botswana without exploring the Okavango Delta.
 As one of the 7 Natural Wonders of Africa, this was something we looked forward the most.
 The Okavango Delta is, in fact, a labyrinth of lagoons, lakes and hidden channels covering an area of over 17000 square kilometers.
 And the best way to enter is by mokoro, a traditional canoe used by locals as their way of transport.
-Delta Rain’s Camp was our campsite inside the Okavango Delta.
+Delta Rain’s Camp was our campsite in Botswana, which is located inside the Okavango Delta.
 We stayed for 1 night and enjoyed an afternoon and morning bushwalk, Swam into the river and watched the elephants passing by.
 An unforgettable experience.

 BEST TIME TO GO